albertnis/albert.nz/content/blog/adventures-in-headphones/index.md

 The Sundara solved many of the issues with HE4XX.
 A better headband, a smaller and lighter design, and slightly comfier earpads were highlights.
 And the sound is astonishingly enjoyable.
 Somehow it manages to be neutral but fun.
 High frequencies are emphasised somewhat, leading to tons of beautiful detail.
 Guitar strums and vocal consonants are always clear (_Should Have Known Better_ by Sufjan Stevens).
 Mids are less rich than the HD 6XX but plenty present: vocals seem to surround your head as opposed to caressing your eardrums ([_Watch Me Read You_](https://www.youtube.com/watch?v=EUC2CRc6Its) by Odette).
 The bass is noticeably nicer than the HD 6XX.
 It has texture and impact - nothing dominating (I'd still love a touch more) but enough to make electronic music pleasant to listen to ([_Disarm_](https://www.youtube.com/watch?v=9_UFTpfeyIY) by Alltta).

 On poorly-produced tracks, the Sundaras won't help: they'll sound flat and boring.
-Coversely, well-produced tracks will be presented in all their glory ([_Good News_](https://www.youtube.com/watch?v=aIHF7u9Wwiw) by Mac Miller, [_Year of the Cat_](https://www.youtube.com/watch?v=Yxy1eF_w7sU) by Al Stewart).
+Conversely, well-produced tracks will be presented in all their glory ([_Good News_](https://www.youtube.com/watch?v=aIHF7u9Wwiw) by Mac Miller, [_Year of the Cat_](https://www.youtube.com/watch?v=Yxy1eF_w7sU) by Al Stewart).

 The Sundaras dethroned my HD 6XX.
 They're not better in all ways but for me are definitely better overall.
 I've barely touched my DT770 since using the Sundara; I think I know which headphone to sell next.